liuzihe02/6.005/02_basicJava/classesObjects/classes.md

 ### Class Variables

 If you want to have variables that are common to all objects(instances), we use `static`.
 Fields that have the `static` modifier in their declaration are called *static fields* or *class variables*.
 They are associated with the class, rather than with a specific instance.
 Every instance of the class shares a class variable, which is in one fixed location in memory.

+> instance methods (declared without the `static` keyword) must be called on a particular object.

 ```java
 public class Bicycle {